 However, if our child is not talented in areas we would like, and our child perceives that – that can be just as powerful in a detrimental way to a child’s self-esteem.
 After all – most kids want to please their parents more than anything.

 If our son wants to do arts and crafts, and we want them to play soccer – maybe we need to let that go.
 Who knows – he might become a future Picasso!
 If our daughter wants to climb trees rather than having tea parties, maybe we have a future Biologist in our home!

 If we are mindful – and openly supportive, who knows what gifts and talents our children will begin to grow.
 It’s just another one of those exciting parts about being a parent – the delightful surprises!

-To keep following our alphabetic journey – please visit our Teaching Kids About Character page to find all the posts.
+And that brings us to the end of T is for Talented.
+To keep following my alphabetic journey – please visit our Teaching Kids About Character page to find all the posts.